Car InsuranceGroup Checker

 Use group ratings to make informed decisions when buying your next vehicle.

-In the UK, every car is assigned an insurance group from 1 to 50, known as the car's insurance group.
-Group 1 is the lowest risk and cheapest to insure, Group 50 is the highest risk and most expensive to insure, based on the car's insurance group.
-These groupings help insurers assess the risk of insuring a particular vehicle.
+In the UK, every car is assigned an insurance group from 1 to 50.
+Group 1 is the lowest risk and cheapest to insure, while Group 50 is the highest risk and most expensive.
+These groupings help insurers assess the risk and likely cost of insuring a particular vehicle.

-The system is managed by the Group Rating Panel, which includes members from the Association of British Insurers (ABI) and the Lloyd's Market Association (LMA), with assessments provided by Thatcham Research – a leading automotive risk intelligence company.
+The system is managed by the Group Rating Panel, which includes members from the Association of British Insurers (ABI) and the Lloyd's Market Association (LMA).
+Technical assessments are carried out by Thatcham Research, a leading automotive risk intelligence company that tests vehicles for repair costs, safety, and security.

 Did You Know?